 - Following/Followed by “fan-buying” services: If you look through their followers and who they’re following, you might see one or two fan-buying accounts.
 These are huge red flags that the influencer is gaining fake Instagram followers.

-The conclusion is always the same: “if a potential influencer has massive amounts of fake followers, brand should pass on that partnership.”
+The conclusion is always the same: “if a potential influencer has massive amounts of fake followers, the brand should pass on that partnership”

-If you are using bots, the sooner you shed them, the quicker brands will be to invest in you again.
+The sooner you shed your use of bots, the quicker the brands will resume their interest in you as investors.
 Produce quality content and grow your audience authentically, and both followers and brands will invest more in you.
 There are many free apps to help you clear out fake and ghost followers on Instagram, allowing you to responsibly mass unfollow other accounts.

 How does Swayy help with all of this?